duffee/Mojolicious_session_example/docs/Advent_calendar/Authenticating_LDAP.md

 ## Storing passwords - MojoX::Auth::Simple

-We can agree that hardcoding usernames and passwords is not sustainable.
+We can agree that hard-coding usernames and passwords is not sustainable.
 If you can connect to a database, any database that your Perl [DBI](https://metacpan.org/pod/DBI) module can connect to, then you might think that